IamCathal/AirportDataBase/README.md

 # AirportDataBase
-A parser for a database of global airport information I found.
+A parser for a database of global airport information.